The endless white beaches and crystal-clear waters had us instantly sold on Fiji.

 3. It’s not always tropical paradise

-We visited in February and several of our excursions and activities were cancelled due to a cyclone.
-And with the only mode of transport being boats, the journey between islands occasionally got particularly rough and at times was cancelled completely – not so handy when you have a flight to catch!
+We visited in February and several of our excursions and activities were canceled due to a cyclone.
+And with the only mode of transport being boats, the journey between islands occasionally got particularly rough and at times was canceled completely – not so handy when you have a flight to catch!

 4. Expect to be sung to.
 A LOT.

 When we arrived at the airport greeted by smiling, singing locals with ukuleles we thought this was an extraordinary one off.
 We were so wrong.

 Every single time we arrived in a new resort and on a new island we were welcomed by the most amazing singing.
 Then as you leave, a farewell song will be sung with each resort having their own version.
 It just makes your stay even more memorable!

 When traveling to Fiji you will quickly understand why the Fijian people deserve their reputation as some of the friendliest people on earth.

 Constantly you will hear the word ‘Bula’ which can have many meanings including ‘welcome’, ‘hello’ and ‘how are you?’.
 And similar to how Aloha is used in Hawaii, it’s a way of life.

 Locals take such pride in their culture that they genuinely appreciate your efforts in learning a word or two.